Ken Tanigawa rallies to win Senior PGA Championship

-PITTSFORD, N.Y. — Ken Tanigawa overcame a three-shot deficit on the back nine to pass defending champion Paul Broadhurst and win the Senior PGA Championship on Sunday.
+On Sunday, Tanigawa showed only a flair for the dramatic on the 6,800-yard East Course.
+He shot an even-par 70 to finish at 3-under 277 in rallying from a three-shot deficit over the back nine to pass defending champion Paul Broadhurst.

-In only his second year on the senior tour and some 15 years after giving up playing professionally, Tanigawa shot an even-par 70 to finish at 3-under 277 at Oak Hill Country Club’s East Course.
-The 51-year-old held off PGA Tour Champions money leader Scott McCarron by a stroke.
+That was enough to fend off McCarron, the PGA Tour Champions money leader, by one stroke, and two better than Broadhurst.

-Tanigawa scrambled to par the par-4 closing hole after his tee shot landed in a fairway bunker.
-He chipped out into the fairway, hit his third shot to 12 feet and made the putt.
+Ahead by one, Tanigawa scrambled for par on the par-4 18th after hitting his tee shot into a fairway bunker.
+He knocked it out of trouble, hit his third from 123 yards out to 10 and made the uphill putt for par.

+It was only fitting that McCarron was standing near the green and flashed Tanigawa a thumbs-up when his chip shot struck the rough at the back of the green and had enough spin to roll back toward the hole.

+And McCarron recalled something he once told Tanigawa after he earned a spot on the senior tour last year by tying for fourth in the qualifying tournament.

+“I told him once he got out here he would be a top 10 player,” he said.
+“And he is certainly proving that to me and everyone else.
+The guy can flat-out hit it.”

-Playing alongside good friend and former UCLA teammate Tanigawa, McCarron also shot 70.
-McCarron’s bid to force a tie ended when he missed a 25-foot birdie putt about a foot to the left.
+McCarron’s bid to force a tie ended when he missed a 25-foot birdie putt about a foot to the left and finished the round at even, and 2 under for the tournament.

 Tanigawa also won the tour’s PURE insurance Championship last year at Pebble Beach.
 His previous best finish this year was a tie for seventh at the Insperity Championship three weeks ago.